TransPeshawar: Construction

 The entire road structure along the east–west corridor will also be reconstructed, and will include a new bicycle lane.
 The number of traffic lanes along the GT Road will also be reduced, leading to what will be intended as a more pedestrian-friendly street.

 Project construction was launched in November 2017, and is being built concurrent to the Peshawar Ring Road, which will redirect heavy vehicles away from the city centre.
-The project was awarded to a consortium led by China Railway 21st Bureau Group, while engineering consulting was provided by Mott MacDonald.
+The project civil engineering and physical layout were executed by a consortium of domestic engineering firms, including Maqbool Associates and Calsons, while construction supervision and on-site project management were led by MM Pakistan (MMP).

 Fares

 Fares are to collected via an automated ticketing system that is also intended to be used on all city routes.
 On typical buses in Peshawar, fares are collected by bus operators.
 With implementation of the automated ticketing system, TransPeshawar bus operators will not collect fares.
 The minimum cost for a ticket will be 10 Rupees whereas the highest costing ticket will be 50 Rupees.